Particular/docs.particular.net/samples/multi-tenant/propagation/sample.md

 ### Registering the behaviors

-The following code is needed to register the behavior in the pipeline.
+The following code is needed to register the created behaviors in the pipeline.

 snippet: configuration